naoyuki1019/vim-autosettags/readme.md

 # vim-autosettags

-When opening a file, autosettags plugins look for a file named .tags(g:ast_tagsfile) & make_tags(g:ast_mkfile) in the directory of the opened file and in every parent directory.
+When opening a file, autosettags plugins look for a file named .tags(g:ast_tagsfile) & .tags(g:ast_mkfile) in the directory of the opened file and in every parent directory.

 ```
 /dir/subdir/.tags